Tiger767/Spiralflow/docs.md

 - `filepath`: Path to a pickle file to load and save the memory to.
 If None, the memory is created with text and metadata fields.
 - `embedding_model`: Model to use for the embedding.
-- `max_tokens`: Maximum number of tokens to use for the embedding.

 <a id="memory.Memory.save"></a>